srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 **Chicken** had the lowest share at **22.29%**.

-### Business Insight
+### Insight

-The strong performance of Classic pizzas indicates that familiar and popular products play an important role in overall demand.
+The strong performance of Classic pizzas suggests that familiar and popular products play an important role in overall customer demand.

-The lower share of Chicken pizzas could also represent an opportunity for targeted promotions, bundles, or further product-level analysis.
+The comparatively lower share of Chicken pizzas could represent an opportunity for further analysis around pricing, promotions, product combinations, or customer preferences.

 ---